List of Student Organizations with Zoo/Wildlife/Exotics opportunities:

-The Tropical Biology and Conservation Graduate Student Association (TBC-GSA) is an international organization which promotes wildlife biology and conservation by facilitating interdisciplinary collaboration among scientists.
+The Tropical Biology and Conservation Graduate Student Association is an international organization which promotes wildlife biology and conservation by facilitating interdisciplinary collaboration among scientists.
 Faced with complex and multifaceted global issues, our scientific approach must integrate knowledge across seemingly distant areas of study.
-This past year, Cornell’s graduate community started their own chapter of TBC-GSA with these goals in mind.
-With collaboration between Cornell University’s College of Veterinary Medicine and the Department of Natural Resources, we hope other graduate school departments will follow suite, joining the conversation to create a more unified graduate community.
-Our biweekly meetings vary, from student and faculty research presentations to topic driven discussion.
-Topics range from tropical biology and ecology, to anthropology, one health, veterinary medicine, indigenous studies, sustainability and environmental studies and much.
+Our biweekly meetings vary from student and faculty research presentations to topic driven discussion.
+Topics range from tropical biology and ecology, to anthropology, One Health, veterinary medicine, indigenous studies, sustainability and environmental studies and much more.
 The TBC-GSA’s goal is to bridge the many disciplines that work in conservation and biology at Cornell to facilitate multidisciplinary approaches towards projects and research.
-For questions, contact email@example.com.
+For questions, contact firstname.lastname@example.org.

 Veterinary One Health Association (VOHA)